jncraton/emulator-simple/readme.md

 1. Halt - Stop the processor
 2. LoadImmedate - Store the value in `immediate` to register `dst`.
 3. Add - Add the value from register `src` to the value in register `dst` and store the result in `dst`.

+It has no ability to alter the flow of program execution and no access to external memory or I/O.